 It completely changed the way I look at that simple staple of any home cook’s baking repertoire—namely now it’s something I would go out of my way to make as opposed to a way to use dangerously dark bananas.

 This recipe is a reminder to all of us that wander or feel lost that home is always there.
-My grandmother always made banana bread.
+My grandmother always made banana bread with buttermilk.
 As did, I suppose, everyone’s grandmother.
 And she died.
 And life went on when it felt blasphemous for it to.
 But we are indefatigable and so human.
 Always.
 Normalcy and the gorgeously mundane are only a mixing bowl away.
 No matter how upside down or painful your life becomes.

 It came to be that I started writing this post on a 14-hour flight to Tokyo, my life for the next three months succinctly packed into a backpack save my heart which I forgot or broke or never had or maybe gave away.
 Perhaps it’s happened before.
 I’m my own worst historian, so it’s hard to say.
 All I know is that I’ve again left that Tennessee valley I’ve habitually haunted my whole life.
 Ghost.
 Runaway.
 She always runs away.
 At least that’s what they say.
 But I’m not running.
 Not at all.

 Instead, I’m facing three months abroad of work and community with some of my dearest friends & colleagues from all over the world.
 And that world is wide.
 But when I started this I was barreling on a plane to the most unknown from the most known, literally and figuratively.
 I was spinning, disoriented.
 The whole of reality foreign, sitting in the dark listening to my favorite terrible pop music on an airplane over the sea or over god knows, god knows what.
 Reality was bending again, its fabric rippling and torn asunder right before my eyes.
 And by my own hand.
 And and and for the best because your bones know that’s true.